Yousra-Kamal/Simple-Build/README.md

 AS A residential builder
 I WANT to manage my business effectively, and provide customer service to my clients.

+## Technologies Used

+- Frontend:
+React.
+tailwind css for styling.
+Chart.js (Financial Chart).
+Aceternity ui(for the 3d-card).
+- Backend:
+Node.js.
+Express.js.
+graphql.
+MongoDB and the Mongoose ODM for the database. bcrypt.

 ## Application Preview

 The web application is hosted on Render.